BuidlGuidl/PWA-base/README.md

 > Note : You can also use other database as well, we are using Firebase for this example checkout `packages/nextjs/database/firebase`.

-Copy `packages/nextjs/.env.example` into `packages/nextjs/.env.local` file and fill in your Firebase credentials which starts with `FB`.
+Copy `packages/nextjs/.env.example` into `packages/nextjs/.env.local` file and fill in your Firebase credentials which starts with `FIREBASE`.

 Checkout [this article](https://softauthor.com/add-firebase-to-javascript-web-app/#add-firebase-sdk-to-javascript-web-app) on how to get config variables from Firebase.